srobo/team-emails/SR2026/2025-11-13-competition-begun.md

-If your team haven't already done so, the place we'd recommend they start is with the [simulator activities][simulator-activities] and the [microgames].
+If your team haven't already done so, the place we'd recommend they start is with the [simulator activities][simulator-activities] and the [microgames][microgames].
 Many of the tasks are self-evident when they're completed, however for some you may need to refer to the [super-secret answer sheet][microgames-answers].
 Please note, we have released a new version of the simulator bundles to fix a bug that prevented saving images from the camera.
 If you had previously installed the simulator, we recommend downloading the new simulator bundle from our docs.